RoosCocolien/portfolio3js/README.md

 New portfolio website build with three.js

 ### Description
 This portfolio is my personal playground of trying out new tools and technologies.
-Currently exploring WebGL and Three.js.
+Currently exploring Three.js.

 #### Installation
-From terminal, the program can be install with git clone from the repository followed by name of directory you wish to download repository to.
+From terminal, the program can be installed with git clone from the repository followed by the name of directory you wish to download the repository to.

 #### Example